Farama-Foundation/ViZDoom/doc/Building.md

 * Boost libraries
 * Python 2.7+ or Python 3.4+ with Numpy and Boost.Python for Python binding (optional)
 * JDK for Java binding (JAVA_HOME must be set) (optional)
+* Torch7 or LUA 5.1 for Lua binding (optional)

 Additionally, [ZDoom dependencies](http://zdoom.org/wiki/Compile_ZDoom_on_Windows) are needed.
+Most of them are gathered in this repository: [ViZDoomWinDepBin](https://github.com/mwydmuch/ViZDoomWinDepBin).

 ### Compiling
-Run CMake GUI, select ViZDoom's root directory and set paths to:
+Run CMake GUI, select ViZDoom root directory and set paths to:
 * BOOST_ROOT
 * BOOST_INCLUDEDIR
 * BOOST_LIBRARYDIR
-* PYTHON_INCLUDE_DIR (optional)
+* PYTHON_INCLUDE_DIR (optional, for Python/Anaconda bindings)
-* PYTHON_LIBRARY (optional)
+* PYTHON_LIBRARY (optional, for Python/Anaconda bindings)
-* NUMPY_INCLUDES (optional)
+* NUMPY_INCLUDES (optional, for Python/Anaconda bindings)
+* LUA_LIBRARIES (optional, for Lua/Torch bindings)
+* LUA_INCLUDE_DIR (optional, for Lua/Torch bindings)
 * ZDoom dependencies paths

 In configuration select BUILD_PYTHON, BUILD_PYTHON3 and BUILD_JAVA options for Python and Java bindings (optional, default OFF).

-Use generated Visual Studio solution to build all ViZDoom's parts.
+Use generated Visual Studio solution to build all parts of ViZDoom environment.

 ## <a name="osx"></a>OSX